 To determine whether the neural crest molecular profiles could be categorized into distinct patterns, we examined the expression of individual genes throughout the migratory stream (Fig. 2E).
-First, we found a molecular profile where a gene was expressed higher in the invasive front and expression decreased continuously towards the proximal direction to the most recently delaminated neural crest cells (Fig. 2A).
+First, we found a molecular profile where a gene was expressed higher in the invasive front and expression decreased towards the proximal direction to the most recently delaminated neural crest cells (Fig. 2A).
 Second, we observed a molecular profile that peaked in expression in the subpopulation of migrating cells within the middle portion of the migratory stream, corresponding to neural crest cells that were actively following the lead neural crest cells (Fig. 2B).
-Third, there were genes expressed higher in the most recently delaminated neural crest cells in a molecular profile that diminished towards the invasive migratory front (Fig. 2C).
-Lastly, some genes showed a uniform expression pattern across all subregions of the cranial neural crest cell migratory stream (Fig. 2D).
-Thus, the regional differences in gene expression in the cranial neural crest cell migratory stream varied with 4 distinct patterns.
+Third, there are genes expressed higher in the most recently delaminated neural crest cells in a molecular profile that diminished towards the invasive migratory front (Fig. 2C).
+Lastly, some genes show a uniform expression pattern across all subregions of the cranial neural crest cell migratory stream (Fig. 2D).
+Thus, the regional differences in gene expression in the cranial neural crest cell migratory stream vary with 4 distinct patterns.

-Multiplexed fluorescent in-situ hybridization (HCR) confirmed the regional expression patterns of genes expressed within the cranial neural crest cell migratory stream
+Multiplexed fluorescent in-situ hybridization (HCR) confirm the regional expression patterns of genes expressed within the cranial neural crest cell migratory stream

 To confirm regional differences in gene expression within the neural crest cell migratory stream determined by our LCM/RT-qPCR 8-segment analysis, we applied a newly emerging technology known as multiplexed fluorescence in-situ hybridization (HCR) (Choi et al., 2010, 2014).
 HCR takes advantage of initiator probes and hairpins to amplify mRNA signal within cells as a fluorescent readout of gene expression that allows more accurate quantitative analysis to resolve gene expression patterns and borders (Choi et al., 2010, 2014).
 We applied HCR to simultaneously visualize the gene expression profiles of 2 genes highly expressed by cells within the most invasive front (HAND2 and BAMBI) and included immunolabeling to distinctly observe neural crest cells (using HNK-1).
 (Fig. 3).
-Visual analysis revealed the complex, distinct patterns of BAMBI and HAND2 expression that confirmed restricted expression in the lead neural crest cells and mid-stream subregions (Fig. 3).
-Polyline kymograph analysis that sampled the fluorescence intensity in a 20-um wide band along the cranial neural crest migratory pathway showed the localization of gene expression of BAMBI and HAND2 in neural crest cells, confirming the RT-qPCR data (Fig. 3).
+Visual analysis revealed the complex, distinct patterns of BAMBI and HAND2 expression that confirm restricted expression in the lead neural crest cells and mid-stream subregions (Fig. 3).
+Polyline kymograph analysis that samples the fluorescence intensity in a 20-um wide band along the cranial neural crest migratory pathway shows the localization of gene expression of BAMBI and HAND2 in neural crest cells, confirming the RT-qPCR data (Fig. 3).
 Thus, the HCR technique allowed us to quantitatively confirm the molecular profile of multiple genes simultaneously from our LCM/RT-qPCR data and support regional differences in gene expression within the cranial neural crest cell migratory stream.

-Computational modeling predicted that a small fraction of lead cells could more successfully drive entire stream migration
+Computational modeling predicts that a small fraction of lead cells could more successfully drive entire stream migration

-To test the logical conclusions of our mechanistic hypotheses, we used a hybrid mathematical model (McLennan, 2012), with individually represented cells and a continuous chemoattractant concentration (Fig. 4A-D).
+To test the logical conclusions of our mechanistic hypotheses, we used a hybrid mathematical model (McLennan et al, 2012), with individually represented cells and a continuous chemoattractant concentration (Fig. 4A-D).
 In this model, cells undertake a two-dimensional off-lattice jump-process on a growing rectangular domain (Fig. 4A-D).
 New cells enter the domain from one end throughout the simulation to represent neural crest cell delamination from the dorsal neural tube (Fig. 4D).
 The chemoattractant concentration is described by a reaction-diffusion equation, with the cells acting as sinks, representing internalization of chemoattractant.
-The key model components are illustrated in Fig. 4, and model parameters in Table 1.
+The key model components are illustrated in Fig. 4, and model parameters are listed in Table 1.

-We extended our computational model to include characteristics based on new experimental data and performed computational modeling simulations in parallel with the experiments presented in this paper (Fig. 4E).
+We extended our computational model to include aspects based on new experimental data and performed computational modeling simulations in parallel with the experiments presented in this paper (Fig. 4E).
 Characteristic changes to the previous version of the model (McLennan et al., 2012) are: